Download the form which includes more detailed information and apply by 5pm Friday 18 September 2020.

-You can read more information about the PRP below.
+You can also read more about the PRP below.

 Do you have a good research idea but need some support and some thinking time to make it happen?
 Do you want to develop your teaching skills by conducting research into your own practice?
 Do you want to develop your research skills or deepen your understanding of the relationship between educational research, theory and practice?
 Do you want to become a part of a growing community of research active practitioners bringing about change and improvement across the sector?
 If the answer to any or all of these questions is yes, then the ETF Practitioner Research Programme could be for you!

 We are committed to seeking opportunities to give sector practitioners the time and space to reflect, experiment, apply, and generate their own research evidence in order to improve their and their colleagues’ practice and ultimately outcomes for learners.

 For several years, the ETF has delivered a Practitioner Research Programme in partnership with SUNCETT at the University of Sunderland.
 The programme offers you time and space, as well as expert research training and support from a renowned team of FE specialists.
 Over a period of residential (pandemic permitting) development workshops (paid for by the ETF) you will be guided to refine and develop your research idea.
 If you have no previous experience of research but are willing to work towards a successful outcome, this programme is as much for you as it is for teachers with previous experience of research.
 We are particularly interested to support practitioners who have been part of wider ETF practitioner research projects such as our OTLA and Professional Exchange activities.